sksmagr23/CodeExchange/README.md

 # CodeExchange

 A simplified web application that replicates core functionalities of Stack Overflow.
-This project is built using Node.js and MongoDB, with a front end styled using Tailwind CSS.
+This project is built using Node.js and MongoDB, with a EJS based frontend styled using Tailwind CSS.

 ## Features

-- User authentication with JWT
+- User authentication with Google and Email/password
 - Question and answer management
 - Basic user profiles with personal asked questions and answer given
-- User can ask questions, answer questions, delete their own questions and answers
+- User can ask questions, answer others questions, delete their own questions and answers
 - List all questions and view details of each question
 - Tailwind CSS for styling
+- Dark/Light theme toggle with persistent user preference
+- Markdown support for questions

 ## Tech Stack

 - *Frontend*: EJS, Tailwind CSS
 - *Backend*: Node.js, Express.js, Mongoose
-- *Database*: MongoDB(using compass)
+- *Database*: MongoDB

 ## Installation and setup